TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 pre-allocated host buffer: we don't want any (large) memory allocations on the critical path.
 Also, we're using [pinned memory][pinned] (AKA page-locked memory) for the host buffers.
-This prevents the operating system from paging the buffers, which lets the GPU directly access that memory when copying it.
+This prevents the operating system from paging the buffers, which lets the GPU directly access that memory when copying it, no intermediate buffers required.

 And it's worth emphasizing: this I/O is happening on the host Python program, and it is blocking.
 As we'll see later, time spent doing stuff in Python is